Charles Henry Allan Bennett: Return to England and final years

-Arriving in England, on 12 September 1914, Bennett meet with his sister who was to accompany him on the journey to America.
-Unfortunately due to his failing health the US ship medic denied his immigration visa, his sister sailed without him, and he found himself stranded, and forced to live in poverty and illness.
+Arriving in England on 12 September 1914, Bennett met his sister who was to accompany him on the journey to America.
+Unfortunately due to his failing health the US ship medic denied his immigration visa.
+His sister sailed without him, and he found himself stranded, forced to live in poverty and illness in England.
 Bennett, now a layperson, was once again incapacitated with chronic asthma for weeks at a time and with the outbreak of World War I his situation was looking dire.

 Though Bennett's situation was bleak, all was not lost.
 A doctor and his family who were a member of the Liverpool branch of the Buddhist Society of Great Britain and Ireland took him in for two years, though the strain was too great.
 An anonymous group of well-wishers ensured that Bennett was taken care of through support of the Buddhist Society, to save him from being placed in public care.
 As the help came in, from local and abroad, Bennett's health improved.

 The Wisdom of the Aryas

 With refreshed vigour, in winter of 1917–1918, Bennett gave a series of six private lectures in Clifford Bax's studio.
 With war raging, Bennett still roused his listeners to the sublime "Nirvana stands for the Ultimate, the Beyond, and the Goal of Life", describing that our transient conditioned selfhood was so utterly different to what was truly "beyond all naming and describing, but far past even Thought itself."
 Also encouraging householders to bring the "ever-present sun-light of the Teachings" into their daily lives.
-In May 1918, Bennett aroused the members of the Buddhist Society to fresh enthusiasm in what Christmas Humphreys stated being a "fighting speech".
+In May 1918, Bennett aroused the members of the Buddhist Society to fresh enthusiasm in what Christmas Humphreys described as a "fighting speech".

 Humphreys later cites Metteyya in his classic Buddhism:

 Harris cites one account that mentions Bennett, though sick for weeks at a time, took over the editorship of the Buddhist Review in 1920, January 1922, being the final edition.
-The title, Arya meaning "Noble" in Sanskrit (likewise Ārya in Pali), refers to the those who have attained to the Buddhas path of enlightenment.
+The title, Arya meaning "Noble" in Sanskrit (likewise Āriya in Pali), refers to those who have attained to the Buddhas path of the four stages of enlightenment.
 Bennett then took the lectures he had given at Clifford Bax's studio and used them as the main basis of his book The Wisdom of the Aryas, published January 1923.
 Included was one teaching on transmigration "one of the most difficult of Buddhist Teachings to make clear to the western mind."

-Bennett dedicates the work The Wisdom of the Aryas to his dear friend Clifford Bax, Esquire, who hosted the lectures which were the basis for the bulk of the compilation.
+Bennett dedicates the work The Wisdom of the Aryas to his dear friend Clifford Bax, who hosted the lectures which were the basis for the bulk of the compilation.
 Bennett states: during the early "terrible years of the Great War, I came to London, broken in health and despairing of further possibility of work for the cause to which my life has been devoted".
 This is the "first-fruits of my work as published in a western land", thanking Bax for making "possible the resumption of my life-work" with heartfelt gratitude signed Ananda Metteyya.